ryan-craig17/ryan-craig17/README.md

 # Occupation
-I'm a software developer
+I'm a software developer at the funnest company you could work for.
-At my current job I am developing in Angular and .NET Core WebAPI
+I am developing in Angular and .NET Core WebAPI.

 # Interests
 Looking to explore Azure and AWS.